OlfatSeid/Building-A-RAG-System/README.md

 Data validation and preprocessing steps to ensure quality.
 Supports both batch and real-time ingestion.
 ### Key Tools/Technologies
-llamaIndex: Used for loading and reading documents from files
+- **llamaIndex** llamaIndex: Used for loading and reading documents from files

 ```python
 from llamaIndex import SimpleDirectoryReader